Organizing Child Support in Divorce-Part 1

 Effect of the Combined Parental Income Amount On Child Support Calculations

-NYS uses a figure called the Combined Parental Income Amount, also referred to as an “income cap.”
+NYS uses what it calls the Combined Parental Income Amount to establish an “income cap.”

-• How NYS uses that number: “Where the total income of both parents exceeds the combined parental income amount of $163,000, the law permits, but does not require, the use of the child support percentages in calculating the child support obligation on the income above $163,000.”
+• How NYS uses that number: “Where the total income of both parents exceeds the combined parental income amount of $183,000, the law permits, but does not require, the use of the child support percentages [discussed above] in calculating the child support obligation on the combined parental income above $183,000.”
 That document is updated every year on or before April 1.

-• Page 22 of that document provides an online calculator to determine an “approximate, basic child support” figure.
+• Page 22 at the end of that chart provides an online calculator to determine an “approximate, basic child support” figure for noncustodial parents only.

 The NYS Child Support Standards Chart lists a parent’s annual child support obligation for one child as a minimum of $300 with an annual income of $10,000.
 That child support obligation increases with the parent’s annual income amount and the number of children.